rizaldevs/cybermod/docs/get-started/installation.md

 rye add cybermod
 ```

-!> cybermod requires pyrogram to be installed, since it's a plugin that only does monkeypatching, rather than a standalone fork of pyrogram.
+!> cybermod requires cybergram to be installed, since it's a plugin that only does monkeypatching, rather than a standalone fork of cybergram.